yuansc/stegosign/README.md

 ## License

-This project is licensed under the GNU General Public License v2.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache License 2.0.
+See the http://www.apache.org/licenses/LICENSE-2.0 for details.